MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/unit-tests-introduction.md

 # Custom visuals unit tests

 This tutorial describes basics of writing unit tests for your custom visuals.
-In this tutorial, we will consider how to use test runner karma.js, testing framework - jasmine.js and also we will consider how to use powerbi-visuals-utils-testutils package.
-It is a set of mocks and fakes to simplify unit testing for Power BI custom visuals.
+In this tutorial, we'll consider how to use test runner karma.js, testing framework - jasmine.js and also we'll consider how to use powerbi-visuals-utils-testutils package.
+It's a set of mocks and fakes to simplify unit testing for Power BI custom visuals.

 ## Install and configure karma.js and jasmine